Skip to content ↓

 Expressive Arts and Design

-• Sing minibeast songs
+• Sing songs and rhymes together

 Contact information

-For general things e.g. lost jumper, wearing trainers because shoes are too small etc. please contact the class teacher using the messaging function on Tapestry.
+For general things e.g. lost jumper, wearing trainers because shoes are too small, etc. please contact the class teacher using the messaging function on Tapestry.

 For more significant concerns or worries, please email secretary@nshprimary.co.uk